ericproffitt/TopicModelsVB.jl/README.md

 On the other hand, culling a corpus prior to fixing it will remove those documents which contain bogus lex or user keys not contained in the lex and user dictionaries (resp.)

-**Important:** The Corpus type is just a container for a vector of documents along with two dictionaries which give lex and user keys sensible names.
+**Important:** The Corpus type is just a container for documents, along with two dictionaries which give lex and user keys sensible names.

 Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus at corpus-level (remove documents, re-order lex keys, etc.), this will not affect any corpus attached to a model.
 However!
 Since corpora are containers for their documents, modifying an individual document will affect this document in all corpora which contain it.
-Thus **be very careful** whenever you modify the internals of documents themselves, either manually or through the use of ```corp``` functions.
+Thus **be very careful whenever you modify the internals of documents themselves, either manually or through the use of ```corp``` functions.**

 # Models
 The available models are as follows: